Serve the community of Fort Atkinson by preserving the historic integrity of the city.

 The Historic Preservation Commission is charged with the “protection, enhancement, perpetuation and use of improvements or sites of special character or special architectural, archaeological or historic interest or value.“

-The Historic Preservation Commission meets on the 2nd Monday of the month, at 6:30 p.m. at the Dwight Foster Library. **These meetings are suspended until further notice due to Covid-19, meetings will be held via Zoom format, to participate in future zoom meetings, please email email@example.com to request link with enough notice.**
+The Historic Preservation Commission meets on the 2nd Monday of the month, at 6:30 p.m. at the Dwight Foster Library. **Until further notice due to Covid-19, meetings will be held via Zoom format, to participate in future zoom meetings, please email email@example.com to request link with enough notice.**

 The Fort Atkinson Preservation Commission is state-mandated commission, composed of five members appointed to five-year terms by the city manager with the City Council’s approval.
 The present commission’s authority is defined in Chapter 42, Fort Atkinson Municipal Ordinance Code:

 Chapter 42 HISTORIC PRESERVATION*

 Sec.
 42-1.
 Definitions.

 Sec.
 42-3.
 Historic structure, historic site and historic district designation criteria.

 Sec.
 42-36.
 Created; composition.

 Sec.
 42-37.
 Powers and duties.

 Sec.
 42-39.
 Interim control.

 It is hereby declared a matter of public policy that the protection, enhancement, perpetuation and use of improvements of special character or special historical interest or value is a public necessity and is required in the interest of health, prosperity, safety and welfare of the people.
 The purpose of this section is to: